-As the mother of a daughter who has wrestled with substance use, self-injury, mental illness, and suicidal tendencies, my Christmas wish list is relatively short.
+As the hurting parent of a daughter who wrestled with substance use, self-injury, mental illness, and suicidal tendencies, my Christmas wish list was short.
 If you’re a hurting parent, yours probably is too.

-If we could be children again we’d climb up on Santa’s lap and whisper a different kind of wish list in his ear.
-We wouldn’t ask for jewelry, or clothes, or the latest tech gadget…
+If we could travel back in time and become children again, we’d climb on Santa’s lap and whisper a different kind of wish list in his ear.
+We wouldn’t ask for jewelry, or clothes, or the latest techy gadget.

-Material things mean nothing when you’re brokenhearted over one (or more) of your children.
+Material things mean nothing when you’re brokenhearted over one of your children.

 You’ll never be the same.
 The holidays aren’t the same, either.